 - Plant type/canopy layer: deciduous, perennial, herbaceous plant

 - Bloom time: March - July (March - June in Portland Metro area)

 - Growth rate/ease: grows slowly, moderately difficult to grow

-- Wildlife support: attracts and supports bees, particularly the bumble bees that pollinate it, and other insect pollinators, beneficial and pest eating insects
+- Wildlife support: flowers attract and support bees, particularly the bumble bees that pollinate it, and other insect pollinators; overall plant attracts and supports beneficial and pest eating insects

-- Native habitat/range: grows in mixed forests across most of the Pacific Northwest from the Cascades to the coast.
+- Native habitat/range: common in mixed forests across most of the Pacific Northwest from the Cascades to the coast.
 Portland Plant List - yes.

 - Special features & uses: medicinal; landscape uses include woodland gardens, shady pollinator gardens and shady raingardens

 What to Expect + Gardening with Western Trillium: Trillium is one plant where the right conditions truly matter.
 You'll enjoy watching it thrive in moist, acidic soils that contain lots of organic matter, such as a mature forest garden where leaf litter and woody materials are left in place.